artsy/README/culture/engineering-principles.md

 # Engineering Principles

 We have [company values][values], and are working on our shared values with design and product.
 However, when we make decisions on what and how to do engineering, we need guiding principles.
-These are the things that make Artsy's development culture unique and drive us to do great work; you can read about the process of defining our guiding engineering principles in [this blog post][blog].
+These are the things that make Artsy's development culture unique and that drive us to do great work.
+For more information on how and why we defined our engineering guiding principles, check out [this blog post][blog].

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->

 - [Open Source by Default](#open-source-by-default)
 - [Psychological Safety](#psychological-safety)